vinesh70/Password-Generator-App-in-React/README.md

 ### Usage
 1) Open the app in your browser.
-2) nter the desired password length.
+2) Enter the desired password length.
 3) Select the options for including uppercase letters, digits, and special characters.
 4) Click the "Generate Password" button to create a new password.
 5) Use the "Copy to Clipboard" button to copy the generated password.